|

 -

-forecasting models with a worked example on an exponential smoothing
+forecasting models with a worked example using an exponential smoothing

 software may deal with model selection.